 As before, this variant is based on the Niederreiter cryptosystem.
-As we will see in Section 6.2, this not only yields a very compact formulation, but also a tighter security reduction, due to the deterministic nature of the cryptosystem.
+As we will see in Section 6.2, this not only yields a very compact formulation, but also a tighter security reduction, due to the nature of the underlying cryptosystem.
+Note that, in this variant, plaintext checking is done once again on the error vectors, rather than on the plaintext itself (the seed z), and since z is recovered from the one-time pad, it is possible to avoid the usage of a (costly) constant-weight encoding function.